You can find the complete code for this chapter on github

 Protocol

-In this chapter, we'll see how to use tokio-proto
+In this chapter, we'll see how to use tokio-proto to implement our

 MessagePack-RPC protocol.